1jour1vin

 Wine rated 96/100

-Great color, with the distinctive character of Léoville, namely a slightly fuller texture and firmer tannins than the wines of the Beychevelle sector, and a more earthy way of asserting its connection to the gravelly soil that gives it life.
-Clearly a great future ahead.
+Deep color, with the distinct character of Léoville—namely, a slightly fuller body and firmer tannins than the wines from the Beychevelle area, and a more earthy expression of its connection to the gravelly soil from which it is born.
+Clearly has a great future ahead.

 About the estate:

-The vineyard is located in a privileged position opposite the best plots of Léoville-Las Cases and in line with those of Pichon-Longueville Baron.
-The wine perfectly reflects this location, regularly ranking among the most powerful but also the most complex and harmonious in the entire Médoc region.
-A slightly higher percentage of Merlot than the other two Léovilles gives it a slightly rounder texture.
-Didier Cuvelier is taking semi-retirement but will of course continue to ensure the continuity of the excellence he has established.
-Pavillon-de-Poyferré, now the château's true second wine, is progressing, as is Moulin-Riche, now produced from its own vineyard, rather like Clos-du-Marquis in relation to the Léoville grand vin.
+The vineyard is situated in its prime location, facing the finest plots of Léoville-Las Cases and extending from those of Pichon-Longueville Baron.
+The wine perfectly reflects this location, consistently ranking among the most powerful yet also the most complex and harmonious in the entire Médoc.
+A slightly higher percentage of Merlot than in the other two Léovilles contributes to its slightly rounder texture.
+Didier Cuvelier is semi-retired but, of course, continues to ensure the continuity of the excellence he has established.
+Pavillon-de-Poyferré, now the château’s true second wine, is improving, as is Moulin-Riche, which now comes from its own specific vineyard block, much like Clos-du-Marquis in relation to Léoville’s grand vin.

 Decanter